Skip to main content

 Collecting traces

-Download and install the pre-built .deb package from the nginx-otel-build releases.
+Download and install the pre-built .deb package from the nginx-otel-build releases (swap amd64 for arm64 on ARM hosts):

 curl -LO https://github.com/base-14/nginx-otel-build/releases/download/v0.1.1/ubuntu24.04-nginx1.24.0-amd64.deb